 Ghana has been a stable democracy since 1992.
-Following the death of President John Atta Mills in July 2012, Vice President John Dramani Mahama became interim head of state.
-In December 2012, he was elected president.
-Ghana is Africa’s second-biggest gold producer (after South Africa) and second-largest cocoa producer.
-It is also rich in diamonds, manganese ore, bauxite, and oil.
-Most of its debt was canceled in 2005 under the Heavily Indebted Poor Countries program, but government spending was later allowed to balloon.
-Coupled with a plunge in oil prices, this led to an economic crisis that forced the government to negotiate a $920 million extended credit facility from the IMF in April 2015.
+In December 2016, President John Dramani Mahama lost his bid for re-election to Nana Akufo-Addo.
+Ghana is Africa’s second-biggest gold producer and second-largest cocoa producer.
+It is also rich in diamonds and oil.
+Most of its foreign debt was canceled in 2005 under the Heavily Indebted Poor Countries program, but government spending later ballooned.
+Coupled with plunging oil prices, this led to an economic crisis that forced the government to negotiate a $920 million extended credit facility from the IMF in April 2015.
 Ghana is locked in a dispute with Côte d’Ivoire over ownership of maritime oil fields, and a final ruling from an international court is expected in 2017.

 The top personal income and corporate tax rates are 25 percent.
 Other taxes include a value-added tax, a national health insurance levy, and a capital gains tax.
-The overall tax burden equals 12.1 percent of total domestic income.
+The overall tax burden equals 17.2 percent of total domestic income.
 Government spending has amounted to 28.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 10.0 percent of GDP.
 Public debt is equivalent to 73.3 percent of GDP.

 Recent years’ reforms have yielded reductions in the number of bureaucratic procedures, but the overall process for establishing and running a private enterprise is cumbersome.
 Labor regulations remain restrictive and outmoded.
 The government slashed electricity and water subsidies late in 2015 and reduced fuel subsidies early in 2016, but the approach of the November 2016 elections increased populist spending pressures.